ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 ### What operating systems support Ruby?

 Ruby is developed under Linux, and is written in fairly straightforward C.
-It runs under UNIX, DOS, Windows 95/98/NT/2000, Mac OSX, BeOS, Amiga, Acorn Risc OS, and OS/2.
+It runs under UNIX, DOS, Windows 95/98/NT/2000, Mac OS X, BeOS, Amiga, Acorn Risc OS, and OS/2.

 August 2002:

-MacOSX 10.2 now comes with ruby installed by default.
+Mac OS X 10.2 now comes with Ruby installed by default (Ruby 1.6.7 (2002-03-01) [powerpc-darwin6.0]).
-(ruby 1.6.7 (2002-03-01) [powerpc-darwin6.0])
 See http://developer.apple.com/technotes/tn2002/tn2053.html.

-H Morita notes:
+H. Morita notes:

-> There's a MacOS (not X) port of Ruby, by Hisakuni FUJIMOTO at
+> There's a Mac OS (not X) port of Ruby, by Hisakuni FUJIMOTO at
 > [http://www.imasy.or.jp/~hisa/ruby/macruby.html](http://www.imasy.or.jp/~hisa/ruby/macruby.html).
 > However it's based on Ruby 1.1b7, and hasn't been updated since
 > December 1999.
 It's highly experimental.
 It may crash and sometimes freeze